 As an avid photographer, I have thousands of photos of my life.
 I hate to leave them sitting on my hard drive, so a few years ago, I started making yearly photo books with Blurb.
 I love to see those books sitting on my coffee table, and they’re great conversation starters.
 Is it vain of me to say that I never get tired of looking at them?
-I love seeing all of those pictures of people and places I have loved, and you can bet yer boots that they paint a pretty vivid picture of my life for future generations.If you’re ready to make the leap into the wonderful world of making photo books with Blurb, get 35% off & free shipping on photo books with the code JOURNEY35 now until 9/15/21.* (If you miss that window, don’t fret!
+I love seeing all of those pictures of people and places I have loved, and you can bet yer boots that they paint a pretty vivid picture of my life for future generations.If you’re ready to make the leap into the wonderful world of making photo books with Blurb, get 25% off photo books with the code WINTERBOOK now until 3/18/22.
+(If you miss that window, don’t fret!
 I keep this post updated with their current offers.)

 In a 365 Project, you take a photo every single day for a year.
 I did this when I lived in England for grad school, and while it was sometimes a challenge to find something new to photograph every day, I do love that I have a daily visual record of one of the coolest years of my life.

-As much as I hate the Book of Faces, I do love that it keeps me connected with friends in far off places.
+As much as I have a love/hate relationship with social media, I do love that it keeps me connected with friends in far off places.
 I also love being able to look at old pictures and conversations.
 It may seem a little oddball to suggest that Facebook can be a valuable part of documenting your life, but hear me out.
 Facebook has a fancy feature that lets you download your data—all of it.
 We’re talking pictures, wall posts, chats, records of calls and text messages (if you use the Messenger app), what ads you clicked on, pages you like.
 All.
 Of.
 It.
 Not only can this tool help you identify ways you’re being tracked without knowing it (and therefore, know what you need to change in your privacy settings), it can also give you a useful record for genealogy.
 It will require a little weeding and formatting, but you could easily put all of those pictures and posts in a photo book of their own.
 Except for maybe that photo your cousin posted of you dancing awkwardly at Uncle Bob’s wedding reception.
 That one can die a fiery death.
 It’s okay.

 And speaking of turning your online presence into a tool for documenting your life, if you’re a blogger, you can also turn your blog into a fancy book.
 Those who blog on WordPress can export posts from a WordPress blog using the Adpose.Words Exporter plugin and pasting the document into a photobook layout.